astropy/astropy-workshop/00-Install_and_Setup/README.md

 Python and/or packages installed in them.
 For this workshop, we will configure the environment using the conda command prompt.*

-On MacOS or Linux, open a terminal window and verify that conda is working:
+Open a terminal window and verify that conda is working:

     % conda info